arelem3/EA-4Nov/content/post/chapter-3.md

 ---
-date: 2017-04-11T11:13:32-04:00
+date: 2018-09-04
-description: "Monsieur the Cardinal"
+description: "Tasmania"
-featured_image: 'images/lotus.jpg'
+featured_image: 'images/lotus2.jpg'
-tags: []
+tags: ["events"]
-title: "Chapter III: Monsieur the Cardinal"
+title: "Tasmania"
 ---

 Poor Gringoire! the din of all the great double petards of the Saint-Jean,